Joiry/HSL_Carp/Shell_Intro_01.md

 $ cp -r /proj/seq/data/carpentry/shell_data/ .
 ~~~

-In this case, `/proj/seq/data/carpentry/shell_data/` is where we're copying *from*, and `.` the *to*.  '.' is a special shell notation meaning essentially *here*, whichever directory you are currently in.
+In this case, `/proj/seq/data/carpentry/shell_data/` is where we're copying *from*, and `.` is the *to* location.  '.' is a special shell notation meaning essentially *here*, whichever directory you are currently in.
 Once the prompt returns, ie the copying has finished, you can use `ls` again to see the directory you've copied, `shell_data`

 The Unix shell uses spaces and whitespace as separators, so we typically use an underscore in naming files with multiple words.